La Parva in Santiago, Chile

 Chile

-The quietest of the Tres Valles, La Parva is where Santiago's expert skiers head on weekends.
-Above the village, the Chimney and Falsa Parva offer some of the most consistent steep terrain in the country.
-Below, a family of chalets clings to the ridge with views all the way to the Pacific on a clear day.
+The quietest of the Tres Valles, La Parva is where Santiago's experienced skiers head when they want to ski hard.
+Above the village, the Chimney and Falsa Parva offer some of the most consistent steep lift-served terrain in the country.
+The base is a family of private chalets clinging to the ridge, no hotels in any meaningful sense, no concierge culture, no big resort polish.
+That's the appeal.

 • Chair access to genuine expert terrain